DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

+\textbf{Problem Formulation} We first define a \emph{Singulation-Necessary Clutter} (SNC) as a clutter configuration in which the target object is initially ungraspable and singulation is required before any feasible grasp can be executed.

+To construct SNC scenes in a controlled and reproducible way, we impose the following three sufficient conditions: (1) The target object is fully enclosed by non-target objects and located at the geometric center of the clutter; (2) The horizontal distance between the target and each surrounding object is smaller than the fingertip size; (3) The target and surrounding objects have identical height.

+These constraints ensure that direct grasping is physically infeasible, and that singulation is required to create graspable space.
+Based on the conditions, we consider a 2D cluttered scene on a horizontal tabletop, where the target object lies in the same plane as surrounding distractor objects, with no vertical occlusion.
+The densely cluttered setting mentioned in the Sec.~\ref{sec: intro} serves as a concrete example of SNC.
+We further study two representative types of SNC:

+\textbf{Dense Arrangement.} Objects are tightly packed with minimal spatial variability due to strong geometric constraints.

+\textbf{Random Arrangement.} Objects are more loosely placed with slightly increased inter-object distances, resulting in more diverse spatial configurations.

+Throughout training, we use cuboid-shaped objects as the standard shape for training.
+This choice facilitates the design of our curriculum learning scheme by providing consistent and controllable geometric structure.
+Moreover, we empirically find that policies trained on cuboids exhibit robust generalization to unseen shapes during later evaluations.

-\textbf{Problem Formulation} We formulate dexterous grasping and object singulation as a reinforcement learning task.
+We then formulate dexterous grasping and object singulation as a RL task.
 Specifically, we consider a tabletop scene with the target object $b^\text{target}$ and $n$ surrounded objects $\left\{b_i\right\}_{i=1}^n$.
-This setup represents common cluttered scenarios and introduces significant grasping challenges due to the tight arrangement of surrounding objects.
-The target object is positioned at the center of the clutter, making direct grasping difficult.
-To overcome this challenge, we train robots to \emph{singulate} the target object from its surroundings, thereby creating sufficient space for inserting fingers during dexterous grasping.
-In this work, we propose \emph{DexSinGrasp}, a unified policy that jointly optimizes object singulation and dexterous grasping using reinforcement learning.
+To overcome this challenge, we train a policy to singulate the target object from its surroundings, thereby creating sufficient space for inserting fingers during dexterous grasping.
+Once singulation and grasping is complete, the target object is lifted to a goal position above the table.
+As a solution, we propose DexSinGrasp, a unified policy that jointly optimizes dexterous object singulation and grasping using RL.

 \paragraph{Observation Space} The observation space of this singulation and grasping is defined as